1969 Minnesota Twins season: Regular season

 In the first year of divisional play, the Twins won the American League West, led by Rod Carew (.332, his first AL batting title), Tony Oliva (.309, 24 HR, 101 RBI) and league MVP Harmon Killebrew (49 HR, 140 RBI – both league-leading totals).
 Carew stole home 7 times.
 Leadoff batter César Tovar was third in the AL with 45 stolen bases.
 Jim Perry and Dave Boswell each won 20 games, the first and only time a Minnesota club has held two 20-game winners.
 Reliever Ron Perranoski became the first Twin to lead the AL in saves with 31.
 Pitcher Jim Kaat won his 8th Gold Glove Award.

 In the May 18 loss to Detroit, the Twins stole five bases during the third inning to tie a major league record.
 Four bases were stolen during Harmon Killebrew's at-bat: César Tovar stole home, and Rod Carew stole second, third and then home.

 On June 21 in Oakland, the Twins were tied 3–3 with the A's going into the tenth inning.
 In the top of the inning, Minnesota scored eleven times, tying a 1928 New York Yankees record.
 The Twins won the game 14–4.

+On September 20, the Twins were at least able to clinch a playoff spot at home by beating the Seattle Pilots 3-2 on a walk-off double by Tony Oliva that brought in Rod Carew who'd hit a single in the at-bat before.
+It would be 2 more days before they'd clinch the AL West outright as the Pilots upset the Twins the next day while the 2nd-place A's throttled the California Angels.
+On September 22, they went on the road to Kansas City and won over the expansion Royals 4-3 becoming the first team to win the division.

 Four Twins made the All-Star Game: first baseman Killebrew, second baseman Carew, outfielder Oliva, and catcher John Roseboro.
 Harmon Killebrew became the second Twin to be named American League Most Valuable Player.

 1,349,328 fans attended Twins games, the third highest total in the American League.